-Thank you to all the folks that joined us for the 2023 Farmacy: Food is Medicine program!
-If you are interested in taking part in 2024, please email Lilah!
+The 2024 Farmacy: Food is Medicine season is now on!
+If you are interested in taking part, please email Lilah!

 Learn more about the Farmacy Program!